-In general there are two different ways to study abroad – as an exchange students or on your own.
+In general there are two different ways to study abroad: as an exchange student or on your own.

 Study abroad as an exchange student

-Lund University has exchange agreements with over 600 partner universities in 70 countries all around the world.
-This gives you unique opportunities to study abroad.
-Every year we send approximately 1200 students on exchange studies.
+Lund University has exchange agreements with 640 partner universities in 70 countries all over the world.
+This gives you a unique opportunity to study abroad.
+Every year, we send around 1 300 students on exchange.

-You then apply for an exchange at your faculty of study.
-Information about eligibility, application instructions and deadlines may vary between faculties.
-Please check at your faculty's website.
+You then apply for an exchange through your faculty.
+Eligibility requirements, application instructions and deadlines may vary between faculties.
+Please check your faculty's website for more information.

 Study abroad on your own

-You can apply to universities abroad on your own.
-For this process it is up to you to arrange everything and if there are fees, you need to pay those yourself.
-You also need to arrange your own valid insurance.
+You can also apply to universities abroad on your own.
+If you wish to do this, you need to arrange everything yourself.
+If there are fees, you need to pay them yourself and you are also personally responsible for obtaintaining valid insurance.

 Study abroad through international networks and programmes

-Lund University is a member of several international networks and programmes.
-Some of these offer study abroad opportunities, often including scholarships.
+Lund University is a member of several international networks and programmes, some of which offer study abroad opportunities, often including scholarships.

 Check out the new 'Extracurricular International Opportunities' Canvas page!
 On this Canvas page, you can learn about university-wide global opportunities for Lund University students, such as virtual exchanges, short-term exchanges, webinars and travel scholarships.